suhashines/microservice-demo/README.md

 # Distributed Tracing

-We'll set up and configure `Zipkin` for this purpose.
+To set up and configure `Zipkin` follow these steps:

 1. add the Zipkin dependency to each microservice
+2. configure the zipkin properties in the `application.yml` file of config-server so that all microservices can pull the configuration from config-server.